cwendorf/EASI/Basic Examples/README.md

 ### Overview of the Examples

-- There are basic example files for between-subjects and for within-subjects design
+- There are basic example files for between-subjects desgins and for within-subjects designs
 - Examples provide a simple data set for each design
 - Examples show both the default output and the available options
 - Examples include estimation, plots, significance tests, and effect sizes